Home About & Contact

 Cave Tours and Special Events at Ruby Falls

-Throughout the year there are different themed events, including Christmas and Valentine’s Day, that are very popular.
+There are different themed events throughout the year, including Christmas and Valentine’s Day, that are very popular.

-The first tour of the day tends to be the tour with the least amount of people on it.
+Tip – The first tour of the day usually has the least number of people.
 Group tours have up to 38 people in them.

 Check Out the Blue Heron Overlook Color Blind View Finder at Ruby Falls

-Ruby Falls is one of 12 locations in the state of Tennessee with a Color Blind Viewer at the scenic overlook.
+Ruby Falls is one of 12 locations throughout Tennessee with a Color Blind Viewer at the scenic overlook.

-The technology of the EnChroma special lenses alleviates red-green colorblindness in order to see a broader range of the vibrant picturesque foliage just as it appears to individuals with typical color vision.
+The technology of the EnChroma special lenses alleviates red-green colorblindness to see a broader range of vibrant picturesque foliage just as it appears to individuals with typical color vision.

-Admission to Ruby Falls also includes access to Blue Heron Overlook which has breathtaking views.
+Admission to Ruby Falls also includes access to Blue Heron Overlook with breathtaking views.

 Explore Rock City Gardens